 numpy.nbytes returns a dictionary of dtypes and number of bytes.

 Working with rasters

-Raster can be converted to and from NumPy arrays using the ArcPy functions RasterToNumPyArray and NumPyArrayToRaster.
-You may want to convert an ArcGIS raster to a NumPy array to:
+Rasters can be converted to and from NumPy arrays using the ArcPy functions RasterToNumPyArray and NumPyArrayToRaster.
+You may want to convert an ArcGIS raster to a NumPy array to do the following:

-- Implement one of the many existing Python functions that can be applied to a NumPy array (for example, run filters on the data, perform multidimensional analysis, or utilize optimization routines).
+- Implement one of the many existing Python functions that can be applied to a NumPy array (for example, run filters on the data, perform multidimensional analysis, or use optimization routines).

 - Develop a custom function by accessing the individual cells within the NumPy array (for example, to implement neighborhood notation, change individual cell values, or run accumulative operators on an entire raster).

 Convert a raster to a NumPy array.

 Convert a NumPy array to a raster.